lulav/LRS_Documentation/docs_citros_web/simulations/sim_run_screen.md

 # Run Page Overview

 **Introduction:**
 The Simulation Log Page provides a detailed record of all simulation logs across various levels, from high-level batch (e.g., CITROS level) down to granular simulation logging levels.
-It also showcases the status messages related to the simulation, offering insights into the simulation's progression, state, and any potential issues or milestones.
+It also showcases the status messages related to the simulation, offering insights into the simulation's progression, state, and any potential issues.

 ![png](img/run0.png "Run page")